-Sharon Hopwood, Vice-President
+Sharon Hopwood, President

 Sharon comes to the Board of The Health Center with many years of diverse leadership experience in non-profit human resources, and as a human resources executive for the global hi-tech sector in both Oregon and California.
 Sharon currently works at Saviah Cellars, managing compliance and supporting winery operations.
 Her husband, Dennis, works at Whitman College, and her daughter, Emily, is a college freshman.
 They relocated from Portland seven years ago, and live on a ten-acre hobby farm.